rtek1000/Curve-Tracer-ATmega328/README.md

 # Curve-Tracer-ATmega328
 Fault locator for electronic circuits

+This software is based on the operation of "InvCurve" marketed by "InverFlex.com.br".

+Attention: This repository has no connection with this company, in any way, no complaints about the functioning of the device should be registered in this repository.

+This software is for educational purposes only and should not be considered a replacement for the original product software.

+The original device is produced with an ATmega328p microcontroller and its software is locked for reading, so it is not possible to save the original firmware in case the microcontroller fails.

+Also, on hardware sold with sanded components, the original codes cannot be read.
+So the codes suggested in the schematic may not be the same as the originals actually are.

-Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+Note: Unless required by applicable law or agreed to in writing, the contents of this repository may only be used in an educational manner "AS IS", WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, express or implied.

+Software License:
+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA